 Our most prominent platform for showcasing this commitment is through our Porsche one-make series, where we provide aspiring female drivers with the chance to excel in the driver’s seat.
 Beginning in Sprint Challenge, we focus on nurturing and developing our drivers’ skills, with the ultimate objective of advancing them to the premier one-make racing series Porsche Deluxe Carrera Cup North America.
 Our long-term goal is to identify the perfect candidate who can then seamlessly transition into the competitive world of GT3 and GTP racing.

 “One of our primary objectives at PMNA is to nurture young talent.
 We recognize the importance of drawing more female talent into the paddock at all levels.
 The most visible opportunity to showcase our objectives is from the driver’s seat of our Porsche one-make series.
-As we developed our relationship, we found ourselves of the same mind with Deluxe.
-When we combine with their commitment and that of Kellymoss, we can now provide Sabré all the tools she needs to challenge for the Porsche Deluxe Carrera Cup North America championship in 2023.
+When we combine with their commitment and that of Kellymoss, we can now provide Sabré all the tools she needs to challenge for the Porsche Carrera Cup North America championship in 2023.

 “Being the first recipient of the Kellymoss scholarship is such an incredible opportunity.
-To have Porsche and Deluxe as main supporters of that program, I feel really prepared to take advantage of this opportunity that lies before me in 2023.”
+To have Porsche as a main supporters of that program, I feel really prepared to take advantage of this opportunity that lies before me in 2023.”

 Hailing from New Zealand, Stewart is making her mark in the No. 282 Porsche 911 GT3 Cup car for JDX Racing, competing in the 992 Pro/Am class of the Porsche Sprint Challenge North America by Yokohama.
 Madeline’s journey began in 2010 with karting, where she honed her racing skills until 2018.
 During this time, she achieved several notable accomplishments, including becoming the first female to win a round of the Australian Rotax Pro Tour and securing 2nd place in KZ2 at the New Zealand National Championships.